Reference librarians are available for in-person discussions as well as by:

-The Reference and Instruction Librarians are always happy to provide library instruction to classes both on the main campus and via Blackboard Collaborate at regional centers.
-Library instruction can be tailored to meet your objectives for a particular course or assignment and/or introduce your students to key sources used in your discipline.
+Reference and Instruction Librarians are always happy to provide library instruction to classes both on the main campus and via Blackboard Collaborate or Zoom.
+Library instruction can be tailored to meet your objectives for a particular course or assignment, or to introduce students to key sources used in a specific discipline.

 Please encourage your students to ask the Reference Librarians for help.
 We can make their search more efficient and rewarding.
 We also offer one-on-one research appointments.
 Contact us at email@example.com or 419.289.5402

-The Library Lecture Room, located on the ground floor, is scheduled through the Office of Records & Registration (x5666).
+The Library Lecture Room, located on the ground floor, is scheduled through the Office of Records & Registration (x5029).